This post describes: Replacing a Toilet Fill Valve with a new one.

 Tip: With the fill valve end tightened first a very good water seal can be obtained at the end of the fill valve.
 The olive on a Compression fitting will adjust itself and seal as it is tightened onto the pipe.

-Tip.
-Don’t over tighten a compression joint on 15mm soft copper pipe.
+Tip: Don’t over tighten a compression joint on 15mm soft copper pipe.
 The pipe will continue to compress and the seal won’t get better.
 Over tightening will just crush the pipe.
 It might be necessary to wrap it with PTFE tape.
-Remember the are two seals.
+Remember there are two seals.
 One is between the pipe and the olive.
-The second is between the olive and the fitting, not between the olive and the nut.
+The second is between the olive and the fitting, NOT between the olive and the nut.

 New Flexible Tap Connectors